jmacglashan/decisions_and_dragons/content/posts/q_learning_doesnt_need_importance_sampling.md

 ## Separate averages

-The first way that you probably are thinking of solving this question is to compute the averge payout Alice receives on the left bandit and separately compute average payout Alice receives on the right.
+The first way that you probably are thinking of solving this question is to compute the average payout Alice receives on the left bandit and separately compute average payout Alice receives on the right.
 Let's denote these averages by

 $$
 \begin{align*}